Daines Barrington: Antiquarian and scientific writings

-Nelson and the Bear by Richard Westall.
-A young Horatio Nelson served on the 1773 expedition to the Arctic supported by Barrington.

-In 1773 Barrington published an edition of Orosius, with the Anglo-Saxon version, and an English translation with original notes.
-His Tracts on the Probability of reaching the North Pole (1775) were written in consequence of the northern voyage of discovery undertaken by Captain Constantine John Phipps, afterwards Lord Mulgrave (1744–1792).
+In 1773, Barrington published an edition of Orosius, with the Anglo-Saxon version, and an English translation with original notes.
 Barrington's other writings are chiefly to be found in the publications of the Royal Society and the Society of Antiquaries: he was elected to both bodies in 1767, and afterwards became a vice-president of the latter.
 Many of these papers were collected by him in a quarto volume entitled Miscellanies on various Subjects (1781).

-His Account of a very remarkable young Musician describes the 1764 London visit of the nine-year-old Mozart and first appeared in Philosophical Transactions of the Royal Society in 1770, later to be gathered in his Miscellanies with accounts of other prodigies, namely, William Crotch, Charles and Samuel Wesley, and Garret Wesley, 1st Earl of Mornington.
+His Account of a very remarkable young Musician describes the 1764 London visit of the eight-year-old Mozart and first appeared in Philosophical Transactions of the Royal Society in 1770, later to be gathered in his Miscellanies with accounts of other prodigies, namely, William Crotch, Charles and Samuel Wesley, and Garret Wesley, 1st Earl of Mornington.

 Finding that he was in humour, and as it were inspired, I then desired him to compose a Song of Rage, such as might be proper for the opera stage.

 The boy again looked back with much archness, and began five or six lines of a jargon recitative proper to precede a Song of Anger.

 This lasted also about the same time with the Song of Love; and in the middle of it, he had worked himself up to such a pitch, that he beat his harpsichord like a person possessed, rising sometimes in his chair.

 …I must add [the fact that] I have been informed by two or three able musicians, when Bach the celebrated composer had begun a fugue and left off abruptly, that little Mozart hath taken it up, and worked it after a most masterly manner.